sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 static or can refer to a mapping.
 But mappings do not control routing, which is decided via the LPM table.

-- **Static** means that when you create an entry into the table, you know exactly the physical address (PA).
-Here there is no mapping (lookup).
+- **Static** :  when an entry is created in the table, the exact physical address (PA) is known; there is no mapping (lookup).
-- **Mapping** means that for that particular entry, you want to intercept the traffic and exempt it from the standard routing.
-Instead, you want to apply different actions than the ones associated with the rest of the traffic.
+- **Mapping** : for a particular entry, the desired behavior is to intercept the traffic and exempt it from the standard routing, in order to apply different actions than the ones associated with the rest of the traffic.

 ## Routing examples

-This section provides guidelines, along with some examples, on how to build routing tables statically and/or by using mapping.

-The following is an example of the kind of entries an LPM routing table may contain.
+This section provides guidelines, along with some examples, for how to build routing tables statically and/or by using mapping.
+It includes the types of entries an LPM routing table may contain.
 We'll describe the various entries as we progess with the explanation.

-**Example route table (basic customer setup), always LPM**
+**Example route table (basic customer setup)**

 ```